google/fuzztest/doc/domains-reference.md

 FuzzTest will use the defined function for both the human-readable and the source-code mode.
 If you define both, FuzzTest will use `AbslStringify` for the human-readable mode, and `FuzzTestPrintSourceCode` for the source-code mode.
-Note that this fallback behavior primarily applies to non-aggregate types.
-For aggregate types (like simple structs), FuzzTest prefers field-level printing for the mode that doesn't have a custom extension point.

 NOTE: FuzzTest does not validate the output.
 You are responsible for ensuring that in the source-code mode, the function prints a valid C++ expression that